monsieurmona/CarND-Behavioral-Cloning-P3/README.md

 ![Left Camera Image][image_left_camera] ![Center Camera Image][image_center_camera] ![Right Camera Image][image_right_camera]

-As the direction of the road should lead a driver, the images will be cropped to focus on the road parts.
+As the road should lead driving direction, the images will be cropped to focus on the road parts.

 ![Cropped road][image_cropped_road]